 Dr. Sharon Grant

-Dr. Sharon Grant is a former Environmental Scientist/Wet Chemist who currently serves as Associate Professor of the History of Christianity at Hood Theological Seminary in Salisbury, North Carolina.
+Dr. Sharon Grant is a former Environmental Scientist/Wet Chemist who currently serves as Associate Professor and Director of African American Studies at Texas Lutheran University.
+She previously served as Associate Professor of the History of Christianity at Hood Theological Seminary in Salisbury, North Carolina.
 In 2019 she was an applicant and was awarded the Science for Seminaries grant from the American Association for the Advancement of Science (AAAS) through its Dialogue on Religion, Science and Ethics (DoSER) project.
 Dr. Grant began an initiative with the $75,000 grant called the International Center of Faith, Science and History ( ICFSH) to host sustainable programs that integrate religion and science – on campus, throughout the local community and beyond.

 Dr. Won Jung Kim